Hodge-Deligne polynomials of character varieties of abelian groups: Cohomology and Mixed Hodge Structures for Finite Quotients

 If $F$ does not act freely, the same argument can be reproduced for the de Rham orbifold cohomology, in which representatives of orbifold cohomology classes are sections of exterior powers of the orbifold cotangent bundle (see \cite{ALR}).
-The result then follows because, for manifolds such as $X$, the de Rham orbifold cohomology reduces to the usual de Rham cohomology. \end{proof} We now use this result to prove compatibility of equation \eqref{eq:equichm} with mixed Hodge structures.
-Since orbifolds satisfy Poincaré duality (a proof can be found in the seminal paper on orbifolds \cite{Sa}, where they are called $V$-manifolds), we will also obtain a version of this result for the compactly supported cohomology. \begin{cor} Let $X$ be a smooth complex quasi-projective $F$-variety, for $F$ a finite group.
-Then: \begin{enumerate} \item $H^{*,*,*}\left(X,\mathbb{Q}\right)^{F}\cong H^{*,*,*}\left(X/F,\mathbb{Q}\right)$, and similarly for the compacted supported cohomology. \item If $\mathcal{P}_{X}\left(t,u,v\right)$ denotes either the Poincaré, Hodge-Deligne or $E$-polynomials, for the usual or the compactly supported cohomologies, then $\mathcal{P}_{X/F}\left(t,u,v\right)$ equals the coefficient of the trivial representation in $\mathcal{P}_{X}^{F}\left(t,u,v\right)$. \end{enumerate} \end{cor} \begin{proof} (1) By the previous result, the isomorphism $H^{*}\left(X,\mathbb{Q}\right)^{F}\cong H^{*}\left(X/F,\mathbb{Q}\right)$ can be obtained as the pullback of an algebraic map.
-Since pullbacks of algebraic maps preserve mixed Hodge structures, the result follows for the usual cohomology.
-This also implies the result for the compactly supported cohomology, as orbifolds $X/F$ satisfy Poincaré duality.
+The result then follows because, for manifolds such as $X$, the de Rham orbifold cohomology reduces to the usual de Rham cohomology. \end{proof} The isomorphism of \eqref{eq:equichm} can be obtained as the pullback of the algebraic map $\pi:X\to X/F$.
+Given that pullbacks of algebraic maps preserve mixed Hodge structures, we see that this isomorphism respects MHS (see also \cite{LMN})

+Moreover, since orbifolds satisfy Poincaré duality (see Satake \cite{Sa}, where these are called $V$-manifolds), this isomorphism is also valid for the compactly supported cohomology. \begin{cor} Let $X$ be a smooth complex quasi-projective $F$-variety, for $F$ a finite group, and $\mathcal{P}_{X}\left(t,u,v\right)$ denote either the Poincaré, Hodge-Deligne or $E$-polynomials, for the usual or the compactly supported cohomologies, Then, $\mathcal{P}_{X/F}\left(t,u,v\right)$ equals the coefficient of the trivial representation in $\mathcal{P}_{X}^{F}\left(t,u,v\right)$. \end{cor}

-(2) From item (1), the cohomology of $X/F$ coincides with the invariant part of the induced action $F\curvearrowright H^{*}(X,\mathbb{C})$, and this is precisely the coefficient of the trivial representation in each equivariant polynomial $\mathcal{P}_{X}^{F}$.\end{proof} \begin{cor} Let $X$ be a smooth complex quasi-projective $F$-variety, as above.
+\begin{proof} Given Equation \eqref{eq:isom-mhs}, the cohomology of $X/F$ coincides with the invariant part of the induced action $F\curvearrowright H^{*}(X,\mathbb{C})$, and this is precisely the coefficient of the trivial representation in each equivariant polynomial $\mathcal{P}_{X}^{F}$. \end{proof} \begin{cor} Let $X$ be a smooth complex quasi-projective $F$-variety, as above.
 If $h^{k,p,q}(X/F)\neq0$ then $h^{k,p,q}(X)\neq0$.
-Consequently, if $X$ is balanced, separably pure or round, then the same is true for $X/F$.\end{cor} \begin{proof} By Corollary \ref{cor:quofrmeq}, $H^{k,p,q}(X/F)\cong H^{k,p,q}(X)^{F}\subset H^{k,p,q}(X)$, so the first sentence follows.
+Consequently, if $X$ is balanced, separably pure or round, then the same is true for $X/F$. \end{cor}

+\begin{proof} By Corollary \ref{cor:quofrmeq}, $H^{k,p,q}(X/F)\cong H^{k,p,q}(X)^{F}\subset H^{k,p,q}(X)$, so the first sentence follows.
 Since all the properties of being balanced, etc, are relations between the coefficients of $t$ and $u,v$, they survive to the quotient. \end{proof}